zulip/zulip/README.md

 Last but not least, we use [GitHub](https://github.com/zulip/zulip) to track Zulip-related issues (and store our code, of course).
-Anybody with a Github account should be able to create Issues there pertaining to bugs or enhancement requests.
+Anybody with a GitHub account should be able to create Issues there pertaining to bugs or enhancement requests.
 We also use Pull Requests as our primary mechanism to receive code contributions.